cgrindel/rules_swift_package_manager/README.md

 external Swift packages using [rules_swift] and native C/C++ rulesets making the Swift package products and targets available as Bazel targets.

-This repository is designed to fully replace [rules_spm] and provide a foundation for future enhancements.
+This repository is designed to fully replace [rules_spm] and provide utilities to ease Swift development inside a Bazel workspace.

 ## Table of Contents